shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

  We can use the `next_account_info` function to get an account from the array.
 This function returns a result enum.
 We can use `?` Operator on the result enum to get the value.
 If in case of an error the `?` Operator will chain the error, and our program will return the same error which was returned by next_account_info.

  Solana programs can only write data on a program-owned account.
- > Note: `writing_account` is a program-owned account.
+Note that writing_account is a program-owned account.

 ```rust
     /// Writing account or we can call it program account.
     /// This is an account we will create in our front-end.